Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-04-10-fermented-fries.md

 - Potato sticks may be left to ferment longer, which will develop a stronger funkiness.

 ##### Frying Fermented Fries
+**Incubation**: 20-30 mins + Optional 20 mins
 1. Preheat the air fryer to 375<sup>o</sup>F.
-2. Drain the brining liquid and dry the potsto sticks with a towel.
+2. Drain the brining liquid and dry the potato sticks with a towel.
 - Brine may be stored in the fridge for up to 1 month to be used as fermentation starter for future batches.
 3. Add the sticks to the pre-heated air fryer and spray with cooking oil.
 4. Cook for 20-30 mins or until golden brown.
 Shake the basket and spray with more oil every 10 mins.
-5. Optional: After cooking, let the fries cool either in the fridge or freezer for 15 mins.
+5. **Optional**: After cooking, let the fries cool either in the fridge or freezer for 15 mins.
 Bake again at 400<sup>o</sup>F for 5 mins.
 - This step allows the fries to crisp up even more.

 ##### Serve Fermented Fries